Key (entertainer): Endorsements

 Key has endorsed a number of brands, starting with Jill Stuart Accessory in 2016.
 A representative explained that Key was chosen as a model because he had promoted professionally in a variety of areas such as music and broadcasting, which showed his artistic side, and because he fit the brand's "sensual and trendy style".
 In 2021, he was selected as a model for health and beauty store Olive Young alongside labelmate Taeyeon, in a campaign targeting younger consumers.
 He also launched a skincare line named Key: Face in collaboration with Youlief, for which he personally designed the products.

 He has been appointed an ambassador for make-up brand Espoir, health supplement MgLab, lifestyle brand Longtake and laundry detergent Perwoll.
-Soju brand HiteJinro introduced a black tea tonic drink based on a viral recipe invented by Key, promoted with "Key is back" packaging.
-It sold over 3.5 million bottles in four months, making it the fastest-selling product in the Jinro Tonic line, and contributing to an 83% increase in annual sales.
 In 2025, he collaborated with Hello Kitty on a line of products featuring characters from Key's albums.
 He has featured in advertising campaigns for McDonald's and Google Gemini.